Sanaa: Qat

-There is a daily practice of Qat chewing which exists within the city of Sana'a.
+There is a daily practice of Qat chewing which exists within the city of Sanaa.
 Qat is a type of plant with stimulant-like qualities.
 This daily practice occurs in a mafraj, which is a room designated for Qat chewing.
 Qat comes in three different varieties, Ahmar, Abiad, and Azraq, (translated to red, white, and blue) with Ahmar being considered of the highest quality, and Abiad being considered the weakest.
-According to a foreign resident, the Qat from the North of Sana'a is the most prized of the Qat grown locally.
+According to a foreign resident, the Qat from the North of Sanaa is the most prized of the Qat grown locally.
 This daily chewing tradition starts in the Qat market, with the leaves used for a particular day being bought day of use.